Rain man: Skubal wins 4th straight as Tigers top Pirates 5-3 - WHIZ News

 Castro’s hit, a liner up the middle, capped a three-run fourth that put the Tigers in front 4-1.
 Touted rookie Spencer Torkelson drove in the first run with a double.

 Leadoff hitter Willi Castro, slumping Javier Baez and Tucker Barnhart all had two hits, including doubles, for Detroit.
-Baez raised his batting average to .205 as he has struggled in the first season of a $140 million, six-year contract he signed as a free agent.
+Baez raised his batting average to .205 as he struggles in the first season of a $140 million, six-year contract he signed as a free agent.

 Gregory Soto pitched a perfect ninth for his 11th save in 12 opportunities.